-The restorative nature of Allergy Tonic will gladly have you reaching for a cup of herbal tea when mother nature attacks!
-With ingredients known as natural antihistamine and anti-inflammatory ingredients, this smooth blend helps prevent allergies and alleviate symptoms.
-This blend has a pleasant, earthy flavor, with just a hint of gingery spice.
+The restorative nature of Allergy Tonic will have you gladly reaching for a cup of this herbal blend when mother nature attacks!
+This blend of herbs is known for their natural antihistamine and anti-inflammatory properties, to help prevent allergies and alleviate symptoms.
+This smooth blend has a pleasant, earthy flavor, with just a hint of gingery spice.
 Give your cup an extra boost, with a spoonful of local honey.

 This blend contains low amounts of caffeine from the yerba mate.

 Rooibos (pronounced “roy-boss”) is an herb native to South Africa.
 The tea industry has dubbed the reddish-brown herbal infusion this herb makes African red tea or red bush tea, even though it is actually an herbal tisane.
 The reported health benefits of rooibos (due to its high levels of health-promoting antioxidants) have contributed to its increased popularity as a beverage and ingredient in health-oriented products.

 Yerba Mate comes from the naturally caffeinated leaves of a native species of holly tree, Ilex Paraguariensis, found deep in the South American Atlantic rainforest.
 It brews a high energy infusion that is more balanced than other caffeine beverages, nourishing the body while it stimulates.
 The Pasteur Institute declared that the yerba mate plant “contains practically all of the vitamins necessary to sustain life.”

 Lemon balm is a perennial herb from the mint family that has been used for anxiety, stress, insomnia, indigestion (dyspepsia), dementia, Alzheimer disease, and many other conditions, but there is no good scientific evidence to support many of these uses.
 Lemon Balm contains chemicals that seem to have a calming, sedative effect.